Skip to main content

 }

 where A, B, ..., and R are types (where R may be Void), and a, b are parameters.
-The circuit body itself is a sequence of statements, and its flow must end with a return statement, unless the return type is Void.
+The circuit body itself is a sequence of statements, and each path through the body must end with a return statement, unless the return type is Void.

 A Compact program can declare a circuit to be pure by prefixing the circuit definition with the pure modifier, which must follow the export modifier, if present, e.g.: